opencredo/kafka-connect-venafi/README.md

 Description
 ---
-This connector connects via HTTP to your instance of the Venafi Trust Protection Platform ( which shall be referred to as TPP from here on) and pulls your Log events into Kafka, allowing you to do any filtering/transforming/processing you'd like to do within a comfortable Kafka environment.
+This connector connects via HTTP to your instance of the Venafi and pulls your Log events into Kafka, allowing you to do any filtering/transforming/processing you'd like to do within a comfortable Kafka environment.
  **N.B.** Currently the connector starts from the beginning of time (i.e. processes all past events first), a future release will allow the option of starting from now (i.e. skipping all previous events).

 ###### EventLog object produced by this source Connector as defined by the Venafi WebSDK